Tom Harris is injured in a high school football game and ends up in the hospital.

 “Where are you taking me?”

-“We’ll discuss that when we’re out of this area.”
+“We’ll discuss that when we’re out of this restricted area.”

-As the policeman escorted Mable back to the reception area she looked back at Donna Strallen, who didn’t look happy, then Donna followed her.
+As the policeman took her arm and firmly escorted Mable back to the reception area she looked back at Donna Strallen, who didn’t look happy, and Donna followed them.

 Doctor Hamilton, the urologist, came out of Tom’s examination room.
 “We’ve started Tom’s transfusion.
 Then we’ll take him to Medical Imaging where he’ll have a CT scan.
 After that, depending on the result shown on the CT scan, he’ll be moved to a regular hospital room.”